-Parsons Academy offers a limited number of tuition-only scholarships for online pre-college level courses in July 2021.
+Parsons Academy offers a limited number of tuition-only scholarships for pre-college level courses in June and July 2022.
 We seek applications from motivated students who for financial reasons would otherwise be unable to attend.
 Applicants must be citizens or permanent residents of the United States.
-The application deadline is April 9, 2021 at 5pm ET.
+The application deadline is Sunday, April 3, 2022 at 11:59pm ET.

 The following documents are required to complete the application:

 - Scholarship application form

 - Personal essay (300 words maximum) addressing the following points:

 - What interests you about art and design?

 - How do you anticipate this program will help you develop your interests and meet your future goals?

 - Be sure to describe your current awareness and exploration of art and design, your interest in the course you select, and comment on your plans for the immediate and distant future.